FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %}

 A login feature isn't very useful with zero users.
-It's possible to register users from your app, but we'll manually add a user for this example.
+It's possible to register users from your app or using FusionAuth's self-service registration feature, but we'll manually add a user for this example.
 Select `Users` from the menu.
 You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.

 {% include _image.html src="/assets/img/advice/fusionauth-example-react/admin-manage-user.png" class="img-fluid" figure=false %}

 Select `Manage` and go to the `Registrations` tab.
 Click on `Add Registration`, pick your new application, and then `Save` to register yourself.

-FusionAuth configuration: DONE.
+FusionAuth configuration: **DONE**.

 Leave this tab open, though; we'll be copy/pasting some key values out of it in a minute.

 ### Directory Structure

 The last step before digging into some JavaScript is creating the skeleton of our Express server and React client.
-These will be completely separate Node apps; they only communicate via HTTP requests.
+These will be completely separate Node apps and they will communicate over HTTP using standard browser requests and API calls via AJAX.

-You can choose to organize and name your files however you see fit; just keep in mind that this article will probably be easier to follow if you just do what I do.
+You can choose to organize and name your files however you see fit.
+Just keep in mind that this article will probably be easier to follow if you follow my setup.

 My project looks like this: